INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 ## Configuring case- and diacritics sensitivity per property

+(if you use a [configuration file](how-to-configure-indexing.html) to index your files, you can specify this there)

 You can also configure what "sensitivity alternatives" (case/diacritics sensitivity) to index for each property, using the "PROPNAME_sensitivity" parameter.
 Accepted values are "i" (both only insensitive), "s" (both only sensitive), "si" (sensitive and insensitive) and "all" (case/diacritics sensitive and insensitive, so 4 alternatives).
 What alternatives are indexed determines how specifically you can specify the desired sensitivity when searching.

 If you don't configure these, BlackLab will pick (hopefully) sane defaults (i.e. word/lemma get "si", punct gets "i", starttag gets "s", others get "i").